SeaPickle754/pyglet-ball-game/README.md

 # running:

-just run Main.py.
+just run Main.py OR click execute.command.
 Can't get any easier than that!

 # orgin:
 This is product of a challenge I gave myself: make a game in pyglet in a week.
 5 picture files max, they have to be PNG, must be playable.